tecracer-chef/train-rest/README.md

 ## Request Methods

 This transport does not implement the `run_command` method, as there is no line-based protocol to execute commands against.
 Instead, it implements its own custom methods which suit REST interfaces.
-Trying to call this method will thrown an Exception.
+Trying to call this method will throw an Exception.

 ### Generic Request

 The `request` methods allows to send free-form requests against any defined or custom methods.

-`request(path, method = :get, request_parameters: {}, data: nil, headers: {}, json_processing: true)`
+`request(path, method = :get, request_parameters: {}, data: nil, headers: {},
+json_processing: true)`

 - `path`: The path to request, which will be appended to the `endpoint`
 - `method`: The HTTP method in Ruby Symbol syntax
 - `request_parameters`: A hash of parameters to the `rest-client` request method for additional settings
 - `data`: Data for actions like `:post` or `:put`.
 Not all methods accept a data body.
 - `headers`: Additional headers for the request
 - `json_processing`: If the response is a JSON and you want to receive a processed Hash/Array instead of text

-For `request_parameters` and `headers`, there is data mixed in to add authenticator responses, JSON processing etc. Please check the implementation in `connection.rb` for details
+For `request_parameters` and `headers`, there is data mixed in to add authenticator responses, JSON processing etc. Please check the implementation in `connection.rb` for details.

 ### Convenience Methods